 So, if a company consistently generated a ROIC of 10%, no matter how much they invested, then this would compound the rate at which their cash flows can grow.
 You should think of this compounding as compound interest or holding a security on the stock market.

 For example, if a company invested $100 with a 10% ROIC, they would generate $10 in profit.
 Once this $10 is reinvested and a 10% ROIC is generated again, the company would earn even more in profit ($11).
 Assuming this same 10% ROIC, the company's cash flow would be up to $26 by the 10th year.

 The takeaway here is that even over a 10-year period, having a consistent 10% annual ROIC will allow companies to double their profits overtime.
 Moreover, any excess cash will either stay in the company and likely increase the value of the shares you own, or will be paid out to shareholders in the form of dividends.
 Either way, you'll receive money!

 In short, when companies are able to compound their cash flows through a consistently high ROIC, your investment will likely grow in a similar manner.

-Some of the greatest investors in the world, including Warren Buffet and Charlier Munger, use the ROIC to assess a company's management and competitive advantage (economic moat).
+Some of the greatest investors in the world, including Warren Buffett and Charlier Munger, use the ROIC to assess a company's management and competitive advantage (economic moat).

 So, we can use the ROIC to determine whether a company's management team is making effective decision or not with company profits.
 If you have a company with consistently high and growing ROIC, then this is a strong indication that management is regularly using the money available to them to generate high amounts of profit.